Machine Semiotics: Introduction

-Given this kind of perception-action cycle, we address the problem of \emph{semiosis}, or \emph{symbol grounding} \citep{Harnad90, Posner93}: How does a cognitive agent assigns meaning to symbolic data during language acquisition?
-For the cognitive heating this simply means to assign an operation mode (to heat or not to heat) to any possible utterance, such as ``I go to grandma now''.
+Given this kind of perception-action cycle, we address the problem of \emph{semiosis}, or \emph{symbol grounding} \citep{Harnad90, Posner93}: How does a cognitive agent assign meaning to symbolic data during language acquisition?
+For the cognitive heating this simply means to assign an operation mode (to heat or not to heat) to any possible utterance, such as ``I am going to grandma''.
 Our particular solution, called \emph{Machine Semiotics}, is inspired by fundamental insights from constructivism \citep{MaturanaVarela98, Forster03}.
-According to \citet{MaturanaVarela98}, linguistic behavior of a sender aims at changing (linguistic) behavior of the receiver (also cf. \citet{Dennett89g, Posner93}).

-Applied to the cognitive heating, we propose a simple reinforcement algorithm \citep{Skinner57, SuttonBarto18} that changes the agent's behavior upon any non-empty (and non-accepted) utterance, where the meanings of utterances become learned during semiosis.
+According to \citet{MaturanaVarela98}, linguistic behavior of a sender aims at changing (linguistic) behavior of the receiver (also cf. \citet{Grice89, Dennett89g, Posner93}).
+Applied to the cognitive heating, we propose a simple reinforcement algorithm \citep{Skinner57, SuttonBarto18} that changes the agent's behavior upon any non-empty utterance, where the meanings of utterances become learned during semiosis.
 By contrast, if the machine's operator remains silent, our algorithm interprets this kind of linguistic behavior as consent with the current operation mode.

-As a consequence, silence automatically becomes accepted by any state.
+Employing Grice' \citeyearpar{Grice89} theory of pragmatic implicature to the devised intelligent machine leads to interesting consequences.
+First of all, we do not postulate any kind of compositional semantics the machine is required to process.
+Therefore, the agent has no access to the user's conventional meanings.
+Hence, it is also not capable to draw conventional implicatures unless conventional meaning had been acquired through the envisaged semiotic learning process.
+Second, the meaning domain of the machine results solely from its range of possible actions.
+In case of a cognitive heating, there are only two possible actions: either turn on or turn off the heater (deliberately simplifying from temperature tuning here).
+In other words, the possible actions are either maintaining or changing the current working state of the device.
+Thus, the machine interprets the utterances of a user always as imperatives with respect to its own faculties \cite[p.~123]{Grice89}.